 - If the company is part of a group, only the parent company can grant the EMI shares.

-The legislation that governs EMI options is known as the EMI code and is contained in the Income Tax (Earnings and Pensions) Act 2003, sometimes known as ITEPA 2003.
-The relevant parts in this legislation that relate to EMI schemes are:
+The legislation that governs EMI share option schemes is known as the EMI Code and is contained in the Income Tax (Earnings and Pensions) Act 2003, sometimes known as ITEPA 2003.
+The relevant parts in this legislation that relate to EMI option schemes are:

-- Part 7, Chapter 9, sections 527-541 (concerning income tax exemptions and reliefs, and disqualifying events);
+- Part 7, Chapter 9 ITEPA 2003, sections 527-541 (concerning income tax exemptions and reliefs for EMI options, and the effects of disqualifying events)

-- Schedule 5 (detailed provisions on the requirements that must be met and notifying HMRC).
+- Schedule 5 ITEPA 2003 (detailed provisions on the requirements that must be met for options to be considered EMI options and sets out how to notify EMI options to HMRC)

 To qualify for an EMI share option, an employee must:

-- Be an employee of the qualifying company or one of its qualifying subsidiaries;
+- Be an employee of the qualifying company or one of its qualifying subsidiaries (so as stated above, non-executive directors or consultants are not eligible).

-- Work (or be committed to work, with the exceptions of sick leave or parental leave and so on) at least 25 hours a week, or 75% of their working time (if less than 25 hours);
+- Work (or be committed to work, for the company with the exceptions of sick leave or parental leave and so on) at least 25 hours a week, or 75% of their working time (if less than 25 hours).

-- Not own or control more than 30% of the share capital of the company (or any other company belonging to a qualifying group of companies).
+- Not have a material interest in the company that is issuing the shares or its related companies and not own or control more than 30% of the share capital of the company (or any other company belonging to a qualifying group of companies).

-In addition, the employee can hold SAYE options alongside EMI options, if they are HMRC approved.
-However, they can only hold an option in a Company Share Option Scheme (CSOP) if the total of the CSOP and EMI options is under £250,000.
+In addition, the employee can only hold EMI options of a value up to £250,000, based on the total initial market value of the shares that are subject to the EMI option at the date of grant.
+The employee can hold SAYE options alongside EMI options, if they are HMRC approved.
+However, they can only hold an option in a Company Share Option Scheme (CSOP) if the total of the CSOP and EMI options together is under £250,000.

 What are the tax benefits for an employee?